Rouben Mamoulian: Academic career

-In 1925, Mamoulian was head of the School of Drama, where Martha Graham was working at the time.
+In 1925, Mamoulian was head of the Eastman School's School of Dance and Dramatic Action, where Martha Graham taught for one year (1925–26).
 Among other performances, together they produced a short, two-color film titled The Flute of Krishna, featuring Eastman students.
-Mamoulian left Eastman shortly after, and Graham chose to leave also, even though she was asked to stay.
+Mamoulian left Eastman shortly after (1926), Mamoulian recalled:

 In 1930, Mamoulian became a naturalized citizen of the United States.
-Child star Jackie Cooper stated in his autobiography that Rouben Mamoulian was his uncle, and this fact helped establish Cooper's early movie career.